tigr0w/BC-SECURITY_Empire/docs/plugins/plugin-development.md

 ## Future Work
 * improved plugin logging -
   Give plugins individual log files like listeners have.
 Make those logs accessible via Starkiller.
-* endpoint for installing plugins -
-  A user would be able to provide the URL to a git repository and Empire would download and install the plugin.
-* Add an option to override the default settings via the server config.yaml